richstokes/rslog/README.md

 # rslog

-A simple, opinionated library for logging locally.
+A simple, opinionated python library for logging locally.

 It will log a timestamp, the function name and add colours based on keywords in the log string that may indicate an error or warning.